 Who We Are

 Nassau Bay Baptist Church is a conservative Southern Baptist Church that believes, preaches, and teaches the Bible as inerrant and authoritative for your life.
+As a body we agree with The Baptist Faith and Message 2000 as our statement of doctrine and practice.
 If that is the kind of church you are looking for, then you have found it.
 All of the activities of Nassau Bay Baptist Church follow the mission of experiencing and expressing the love of God through exaltation, edification, and evangelism.
 In other words, members are learning to live a life that’s worth sharing, so that they can share a life that’s worth living.

 Got Milk?
 Want Meat?

 Have you been receiving the milk of the Word for too long?
 Nassau Bay Baptist Church preaches the meat of God's Word for maturing believers and those who desire to be.